rdignard08/RestGoatee/README.md

 RestGoatee
 ==========

 RestGoatee is an add-on framework to AFNetworking; taking the raw `NSDictionary` and `NSXMLParser` responses and convienently converts them to your own objects.
+If you have AFNetworking 2.0.0+ this library will use that version, otherwise it will be included as part of the [CocoaPods](http://cocoapods.org/) `pod install` process.

 Supports: iOS 6.0+ and AFNetworking 2.0.0+, branch v1.5.4 supports down to AFNetworking 1.3.3 (does not have XML support).